Murasajo/Youth-Employment-Empowerment-System/README.md

 **Here is the link to a brief screen capture video of us using our platform:** "https://youtu.be/Wo71snMn1rw"

+**Here is the link to the live site of our platform:** "[https://youtu.be/Wo71snMn1rw](https://youth-employment-empowerment-system-qsquehgjdxtrd3cryzkfwj.streamlit.app/)"

 ---

 ## Table of Contents